as-tx/posts-viewed-recently/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Posts Viewed Recently plugin shows posts or pages viewed by a visitor as a responsive sidebar widget or on a page/post using shortcode
+Posts Viewed Recently plugin shows recently viewed posts or pages by a visitor as a responsive sidebar widget or on a page/post using shortcode

 == Description ==